 As it turns out, with pretty minimal effort, anyone can be a gardener.
-My boyfriend and I are essentially first-timers this season and so far have the beginnings of strawberries peeking out, tomatoes are on their way, the basil’s about ready for a big batch of pesto, and once the last frost hits, the peppers, kale, spinach, chard, and mesclun will be on their way, too.
-All on a tiiiny little terrace (with the help of a little DIY carpentry).
+My boyfriend and I are essentially first-timers this season and so far have the beginnings of strawberries peeking out, tomatoes are on their way, the basil’s about ready for a big batch of pesto, and once the last frost hits, the peppers, kale, spinach, and chard, will be on their way, too.
+All on a tiny little terrace (with the help of a little DIY carpentry).

 If you’re up to the challenge—and it really isn’t much of one—growing your own food can be so rewarding.
 And so much cheaper!
 Just be sure to choose the right planter or container, learn how to maintain it properly, and go find yourself some seeds!
 (Or starter plants.)
 Like this idea?
 Be sure to check out these 6 Crazy Concepts for Micro Gardens That Actually Work to get inspiration for designing your own garden in a small space.
 While you’re at it, check in with our Organic Gardening feature for tons more info on making your garden grow.